microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/_index.md

 ## Windows Login & Post Deployment

-Various options are available to connect to _Arc-Data-Client_ VM, depending on the parameters you supplied during deployment.
+Various options are available to connect to _Arc-SQL-Demo_ VM, depending on the parameters you supplied during deployment.

-- [RDP](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/#connecting-directly-with-rdp) - available after configuring access to port 3389 on the _Arc-App-Client-NSG_, or by enabling [Just-in-Time access (JIT)](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/#connect-using-just-in-time-accessjit).
+- [RDP](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/#connecting-directly-with-rdp) - available after configuring access to port 3389 on the _Arc-App-Client-NSG_, or by enabling [Just-in-Time access (JIT)](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/#connect-using-just-in-time-access-jit).
 - [Azure Bastion](https://azurearcjumpstart.io/azure_arc_jumpstart/azure_arc_sqlsrv/azure/azure_arm_template_winsrv/#connect-using-azure-bastion) - available if ```true``` was the value of your _`deployBastion`_ parameter during deployment.

 ### Connecting directly with RDP

 By design, port 3389 is not allowed on the network security group.
 Therefore, you must create an NSG rule to allow inbound 3389.

-- Open the _Arc-Data-Client-NSG_ resource in Azure portal and click "Add" to add a new rule.
+- Open the _Arc-SQL-Demo-NSG_ resource in Azure portal and click "Add" to add a new rule.

   ![Screenshot showing Arc-App-Client NSG with blocked RDP](./nsg_rules.png)